Payne Haas: Background

+Payne is eligible to play international rugby league for the Australia, Samoa and Philippines national rugby league teams.
+Haas has represented the Philippines at under 16s level.

-He played junior rugby league for the Woodberry Warriors, before moving to the Gold Coast, Queensland at age 13.
-He attended rugby league school Keebra Park State High.
+Haas originally played rugby union before switching to rugby league.
+He played junior rugby league for the Woodberry Warriors before moving to the Gold Coast, Queensland at age 13.
+He attended rugby league school Keebra Park State High School.

 Haas is the nephew of former Newcastle Knights and Cronulla-Sutherland Sharks player Mark Taufua.

-Haas’s younger brother Klese Haas, plays for the Gold Coast Titans.
+Haas's younger brother Klese Haas, plays for the Gold Coast Titans.

 His mother, Uiatu "Joan" Taufua, was convicted and sentenced to nine months prison for assaulting two security guards at The Star casino in July 2022.
 In December that year, she was involved in a car crash that led to three deaths, after allegedly fleeing police earlier.
-She was subsequently charged with three counts of manslaughter and dangerous operation of a motor vehicle, evading police and driving without a driver’s licence.
+She was subsequently charged with three counts of manslaughter and dangerous operation of a motor vehicle, evading police and driving without a driver's licence.
+She remains in custody.

+In May 2024, Haas's father Gregor Johann (March 23, 1978), an alleged Sinaloa Cartel member, was arrested in the Philippines and accused of running drugs in Indonesia.
+He faces the death penalty if extradited and convicted there.
+In September 2024, Indonesian National Police IRD Head General Krishna Murti announced the Philippines and Indonesia discussed a Gregory Johann Hass-Alice Guo prisoner exchange.
+Extradition talks resumed after Alice Guo was returned to the Philippines.

 Playing career

 Early years

 In 2016, Haas played for the Australian Schoolboys.
 In September 2016, he signed a 3-year contract with the Brisbane Broncos until the end of 2019, after weighing up offers from 10 NRL clubs, plus scholarship offers from American football college teams.

 In 2017, he played for the Broncos' NYC team.
 After impressing for the Broncos NYC side throughout the year, he was called in to act as an Andrew Fifita "clone" at a Queensland State of Origin opposed training session before game three of the 2017 series.
 In September 2017, he was named at prop in the NYC Team of the Year.

-Haas scored 9 tries in 18 games.
+Haas scored nine tries in 18 games.